Plant Genetics and the Future of Food

 Kenong Xu grew up in a village in China that suffered from rice crop failure due to flooding.
 Later in life, he would team up with Pam Ronald and David Mackill to identify a gene that aids rice to survive under conditions of prolonged submergence.

-Part I: Journey to Discovery – The Hunt for a Rice Gene Controlling Tolerance to Submergence
+Part I: Journey to Discovery - The Search for a Rice Gene that Controls Tolerance to Submergence

 Prolonged flooding can kill rice and can cause large-scale crop loss in many parts of Asia.
 In India and Bangladesh alone, four million tons of rice, enough to feed 30 million people, are lost to floods each year.